14 Surfboard Brands We Love

 lost surfboards logo

-He began with a successful job in spraying and finishing, helping out other more established shapers to deal with their backlogs.
+He began with a job in spraying and finishing, helping other more established shapers deal with their backlogs.

-After getting the opportunity to shape surfboards for some of San Clemente’s more rebellious surfers Lost began to find its place as a somewhat rebellious surfboard brand.
+After getting a chance to shape surfboards for some of San Clemente’s more rebellious surfers, Lost began to find its place as a rebellious brand.

-Now Lost Surfboards is well known for pumping out some of the best fibreglass creations around with world champ Carissa Moore riding Lost sticks to victory for several years.
+Now Lost Surfboards is well known for pumping out some of the best shortboards around, with world champ Carissa Moore riding Lost sledges to victory several times.

-So much so that Lost’s designs have become iconic.
-The Round Nose Fish and the Driver have both cemented themselves as part of surfing history.
+So much so that Lost’s designs have become iconic, the Round Nose Fish and the Driver have cemented themselves as part of surfing history.

-Head over to the Lost Surfboards website to take a look at Matt’s amazing range of board designs.
+Head over to the Lost Surfboards website to marvel at Matt’s range of board designs.

 LSD

-LSD is a surfboard brand created by the well-known shaper Luke Short.
-Based on the Gold Coast of Australia, Luke had access to some of the world’s best point-break waves to hone his shaping and design skills.
+The well-known shaper, Luke Short, created LSD out of the Gold Coast of Australia.
+He was perfectly situated next to some of the world’s best point-breaks to hone his shaping skills.

 This drive for performance makes LSD’s designs a perfect fit for surfers trying to add flare and power to their surfing repertoire.

-With a solid team of sponsored surfers including Noa Deane, Matt Banting and Ellie Brooks all sporting the LSD logo under their feet.
+With a solid team of sponsored surfers, including Noa Deane, Soli Bailey, Matt Banting and Ellie Brooks, you can’t go far wrong with an LSD logo under your feet.

-Head over to the LSD website to find out more about this rider-focused surfboard brand.
+Head over to the LSD website to find out more about this rider-focused brand.

 Fourth Surfboards

-Fourth Surfboards hails from the chilly shore of the UK in Newquay Cornwall.
-Part of a group of highly skilled surfboard shapers in the Newquay area, Fourth has leveraged networking and great marketing to position itself as one of the UK’s top surfboard brands.
+Fourth Surfboards hails from the chilly shore of the UK in Newquay, Cornwall.
+Part of a group of highly skilled surfboard shapers in the Newquay area, it’s leveraged networking and great marketing to position itself as one of the UK’s best surfboard companies.

-Helmsman Luke Hart is responsible for the amazing range of designs getting produced at the Fourth factory and his love for progressive surfing and surfboard design has led Fourth from strength to strength.
+Helmsman Luke Hart is responsible for the fantastic range of designs being produced at the Fourth factory, and his love for progressive surfing and surfboard tech has led Fourth from strength to strength.

 Find out more about Fourth Surfboards and meet the team riders.